 - Community engaged research

-Stephanie Cooper, PhD is an assistant professor in the Department of Kinesiology.
-She has taught a variety of courses within the field, including Exercise & Sport Psychology, Lifetime Fitness & Wellness, and Measurement & Statistics.
-Her research examines the acute effects of exercise on mental health.
-Specifically, she is interested in determining the optimal exercise dose and mode for eliciting the greatest improvements in anxiety, mood, and cognition.
-Professor Cooper aims to continue her...
+Stephanie Cooper, PhD is an associate professor in the Department of Kinesiology.
+She has taught a variety of courses within the field, including Exercise & Sport Psychology, Lifetime Fitness & Wellness, Measurement & Statistics, and Principles of Strength & Conditioning.
+Her research examines the psychological antecedents and consequences of exercise.
+She is primarily interested in the efficacy of exercise as a means to enhance mental and physical well-being.

 - University of Georgia, PhD in Kinesiology, 2014